YairHalberstadt/fluentlang/README.md

 Create compiler.exe

-### In progress

 Design and implement unions.
 See #6, #8.

+### In progress

+Design and implement generics.
+See #9, #10.

 ### ToDo